reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 it will not be your or your application's fault, but actually the data is hidden.
 Private fields in the document (POJO) will make the view of them private, too.

 ### Partial READ
+You can also READ specific data in the database!
+For example, to make a comment with the postId value you put into the URL come out,

+    // WebConsumingController.kt
+    @GetMapping(value = ["/comment/{postId}"])
+    fun getCommentByPostId(@PathVariable("postId") postId: Int): Mono<Comment>{
+        return commentService.findByPostId(postId)
+    }

+    // CommentService.kt
+    fun findByPostId(postId: Int): Mono<Comment>{
+    return commentRepository.findById(postId)
+        .switchIfEmpty(Mono.error(NotFoundException()))
+    }

+you can set *postId* as the path variable of http://localhost:8080/comment/#POST_ID# while using @GetMapping, so that changing #POST_ID# part shows a READ result with your *postId* input.
+For example, if you access to http://localhost:8080/comment/12345, you will see a comment whose *postId* is 12345.

+Note that since the @Id-annotated *postId* field is mapped to the _id field, the function findByPostId can simply get the comment by calling commentRepository.**findById()**.

 ## Exceptions
 ### MongoSocketOpenException